Skip to main content

 • CSI Provisioner: Portworx or CSI-based (for non-Portworx environment) or provisioners associated with the applications are listed here.
 Provisioners can be:

-• Non-Portworx (CSI-based): creates CSI snapshot and KDMP backup if Offload CSI snapshots to backup location is selected
+• Non-Portworx (CSI-based): creates a CSI snapshot and KDMP backup if Offload CSI snapshots to backup location is selected

 note